vdistortion/ui-bitrix24/docs/index.md

 layout: home

 hero:
-  name: "ui-bitrix24"
+  name: 'ui-bitrix24'
-  text: "Component libraries in Bitrix24 style"
+  text: 'Component libraries in Bitrix24 style'
-  tagline: "If you want a thing done well, do it yourself"
+  tagline: 'If you want a thing done well, do it yourself'
   actions:
     - theme: brand
       text: vue-bitrix24